Imad Khamis: Sanctions

-Corruption allegations
+Dismissal

+He was dismissed on 11 June 2020 by President Bashar al-Assad amid a worsening economic crisis and subsequent regional protests.
 According to Al Akhbar, Khamis was detained after he was dismissed from premiership, and has been interrogated due to corruption charges.
 However, Khamis was seen shortly after, when he was voting during the 2020 Syrian parliamentary election.

 Personal life

 Khamis is married and has three children.